MicrosoftDocs/windows-ai-docs/docs/custom-operators.md

 | Name | Description |
 |------|-------------|
 | [MLOperatorEdgeDescription](custom-operators/MLOperatorEdgeDescription.md) | Specifies the properties of an input or output edge of an operator. |

-### IMLOperatorTensor interface

-Representation of a tensor used during computation of custom operator kernels.

 #### GetDimensionCount method